 - Measure out the relative distances between the planets with toilet paper with these instructions from TeachBesideMe.com.

 Explore the enormous difference in temperatures among the planets in our solar system with this worksheet from HomeschoolHelperOnline.com

-Have your students write a few sentences about the vast differences in the relative sizes of planets with this printable from HomeschoolHelperOnline.com
+Have your students write a few sentences about the vast differences in the relative sizes of planets.
+Use this printable from HomeschoolHelperOnline.com

 Alternatively, your students can make a Planet Book of facts with this printable from HomeschoolHelperOnline.com.
 Each planet page has sections on distance from the sun, rotation time, size, and other fun facts.

-Our family loves the devotional book Indescribable: 100 Devotions about God and Science by Louie Giglio!
-These five minute devotions are filled with wondrous facts about God’s amazing creation.
-The following devotions match up nicely with this week’s planets and outer space study: pages 8-9, 30-31, 36-37, 116-117, and 172-173.
+Our family loves the devotional book Indescribable: 100 Devotions About God and Science by Louie Giglio!
+These five

 Family Field Trip

 Planetariums offer interactive programs for families to learn about the night sky with the use of a projector.
 Find the planetarium nearest you here.
 Or observe the real stars in space at an observatory.
 Most cities and even some smaller towns have observatories.
 Check out this site to find the observatory nearest you.
 Be sure to check your library for programs on astronomy also.
 Our local library has monthly astronomy events where kids can use a telescope and learn about current astronomical events.

 Family schooling naturally has an